 Only wants me around when she wants me around.

-Jack Bauer and Agent Kilner are sitting in a car on a stakeout because terrorism is broken out while Bauer's being grilled by a bunch of pompous senators.
+Jack Bauer and Agent Kildner are sitting in a car on a stakeout because terrorism has broken out while Bauer is being grilled by a bunch of pompous senators.

-This is outside the building where there's a sniper trapped inside, and they have agent uh Kilner and Bauer have this exchange.
+This is outside the building where there's a sniper trapped inside, and they have Agent Kildner and Bauer have this exchange.

-I just wanted to tell you what they're making you go through at that Senate hearing.
+I just wanted to tell you, what they're making you go through at that Senate hearing, it's wrong.

 No, it's not.